Tal144155/ShareSphere---Server/README.md

 - Run the server using **npm start**.
 - Our suggestion is to login with the user: **user name: tal144155, password: tal2024**, even though it does not matter so much.

+## About the app:

+The name "ShareSpere" is a fusion of two key concepts: "Share" and "Sphere," each contributing to the essence of our social media platform.

+### Share

+At ShareSpere, sharing lies at the heart of our community.
+Whether it's sharing moments, ideas, or experiences, our platform is designed to facilitate seamless sharing among users.
+Connect with friends, family, and the world by effortlessly exchanging content in an inclusive and engaging environment.

+### Sphere

+The term "Sphere" brings the idea of a rounded or three-dimensional space.
+In the context of ShareSpere, it signifies the virtual space where our community thrives.
+It represents the interconnectedness of our users and the inclusive environment we strive to create.

 ## Features and functionality
 - After running the server, tou will be able to serve our site (with the domain you chose) or apllication (in android).
 - After logging in, you will see your **Feed page**.
 In this page you will be able to see the most recent posts on ShareSphere, give each post a like (they deserve it!), comment and share.